 What is Target CPM?

-Target CPM is dynamically assigned floor price (CPM) for an ad unit.
+Target CPM (or tCPM) is dynamically assigned floor price (CPM) for an ad unit.
 It can be lower or higher than the floor price set by the publisher.
 Google Ad Manager has designed tCPM to dynamically match the incoming bids while maintaining the target eCPM of the publisher.

 We’ll optimize your bids to help get as many impressions as possible using your target CPM (tCPM).
 Some impressions may cost more or less than your tCPM, but altogether Google Ads will try to keep your campaign’s average CPM equal to or lower than the tCPM you set.Google

 Think of Target CPM as dynamic pricing in air tickets.
 If you check flights for a particular day or time on multiple occasions, the price tends to go up.
-Similarly, in the case of Target CPM, inventory that receives high competition and multiple bids from buyers, tCPM will dynamically increase its floor price.
+Similarly, in the case of this Google CPM, inventory that receives high competition and multiple bids from buyers, tCPM will dynamically increase its floor price.

 How to Set up Target CPM?